oracle/graal/vscode/graalvm/README.md

 ## Java Development and Debugging

-To enable support for Java development with GraalVM in VS Code, you have to install [NetBeans Language Server Extension](http://100.107.237.88:8080/jenkins/job/vscode-java.lsp.server/), which produces the same code as Apache NetBeans Language Server.
-Reload will be requried.
+To enable support for Java development with GraalVM in VS Code, you have to install the [Apache NetBeans Language Server](https://marketplace.visualstudio.com/items?itemName=asf.apache-netbeans-java) extension.
+Reload will be required.

-Upon NetBeans Language Server Extension installation, the "Configure Java Runtime" window opens.
 To start developping or debugging Java applications, ensure GraalVM is used as your Java runtime in VS Code.
 If the current path is not pointing to the GraalVM folder, go to User Settings window and edit `netbeans.jdkhome` value in _settings.json_ file.
 This configuration is then used to launch the Java Language Server.

-Simultaneously the "Java Overview" window opens which gives you a possibility to create a project from scrach.
-The project you create or a Java project you open in VS Code will run in the GraalVM runtime.
+The project you create from scratch or a Java project you open in VS Code will run in the GraalVM runtime.

 ![Java Overview](images/java_overview_window.png)